-- D.2.a.i Mechanism of Injury: There often is some history of prior injury.
+- D.2.a.i Mechanism of Injury: There often is some history of prior injury to the shoulder, shoulder tendon, ligament labrum or other structure.
 Often adhesive capsulitis is seen with impingement syndrome or other shoulder disorders; refer to appropriate subsection of this Guideline. - D.2.a.ii Patient will usually complain of pain in the sub-deltoid region, but occasionally over the long head of the biceps or radiating down the lateral aspect of the arm to the forearm.
 Pain is often worse at night with difficulty sleeping on the involved side.
 Motion is restricted and painful.